- 5 hand painted posters (150cm x 100cm) - A5 zine - Voting booth - Polling cards

 The central question that the project asks is, “Which currency is more valuable – Time or Money?”
 From there it poses a series of provocations that cover connecting themes, including understandings of wealth, labour, basic income and if free time should be a human right.
 The aim of the project is to start conversations about how we value our time and question what impact money has on it.

-The project will be on display in the Long Gallery in Newcastle university’s Fine Art Department as part of the MFA degree show from 24th August to 7th September, 2019.
+The project was on display in the Long Gallery in Newcastle university’s Fine Art Department as part of the MFA degree show from 24th August to 7th September, 2019.

-I will be present in the gallery space during opening hours ‘working’ on the paintings and recording the number of hours spend doing this.
-The value of my labour, and of the paintings, will be calculated using the current minimum wage (£8.21 for over 25s) and the Real Living Wage (£9.00), which is the amount calculated by the Living Wage Foundation that employees need to earn in order to cover the costs of living in the UK.
+I was present in the gallery space during opening hours ‘working’ on the paintings and recording the number of hours spend doing this.
+The value of my labour, and of the paintings, will be calculated using the current minimum wage in the UK (£8.21 for over 25s) and the Real Living Wage (£9.00), which is the amount calculated by the Living Wage Foundation that employees need to earn in order to cover the costs of living in the UK.

-There will also be a voting booth and polling cards which invite visitors to vote on which currency is more valuable and state why they made their choice.
+The exhibition also included a voting booth with polling cards which invite visitors to vote on which currency is more valuable and state why they made their choice.

-I will be posting images of my progress on the paintings, elements of conversations that I have in the gallery and results from the vote on my twitter account.
+I posted images of my progress on the paintings, elements of conversations that I had in the gallery and results from the vote on my twitter account.
 Feel free to get in touch to tell me what you think and join the conversation.